akmuhammetakmyradov/go-fiber-project/README.md

 - Docker installed on your local machine.

+  #### Run without Docker

   - Golang installed on your local machine.

+  - Redis installed on your local machine.

 ### Installation and Usage